Canary-Prism/jbfc/README.md

 - turn Loops where the total pointer offset is `n` with 0 modifications of any cell into a FindZero with step size of `n`
 - promote all remaining true Loops into their own methods
 - turn Modify `n` instructions that are immediately after Loop, Transfer, FindZero, or Set `k` instructions into Set `n (+ k)` instructions

+### `state`

+state does constant propagation, it keeps track of the array and notes which cells' values can be determined at compiletime (aka isn't influenced by data read from stdin) and if those cells are written to stdout it's converted to a static print instead

+if the pointer is lost at any point then it immediately gives up constant propagation and further bytecode emitted is identical to `flow`

+idk why it's called `state` it's just that i tried to figure out constant propagation for defuck too and at that time i decided to call it state for whatever stupid reason

+this level takes much much longer to compile though especially for larger programs as it's basically a `flow` instruction interpreter bolted to a compiler